April 20-24, 2020

 The week-long, data quality course is designed to help researchers who conduct studies intended to support approval under the Animal Rule, which may be used to grant marketing approval of certain products when human challenge studies would not be ethical or feasible.

 The course includes expert lectures and hands-on laboratory activities conducted in BSL-2 and BSL-4 training laboratories to emphasize the differences between biosafety levels, and the complexity of conducting laboratory activities in a BSL-4 environment.
+An online training module on GLP regulations (21 CFR Part 58) is included as a course pre-requisite.
+For additional information, visit the official UTMB course website.

 Topics covered include: